A Professional Development Program Sponsored by The Oaks Academy

 on leadership succession planning.
 He holds a Bachelor of Science

 in Education from Butler University and a Masters of Business Administration from Indiana Wesleyan University, and is certified with Hogan Leadership Assessments, MG Rush Workshop Facilitation and the Strong Interest Inventory.

 Katie Taylor provides program support to the Indiana School Leader Fellowship and The Oaks Academy’s Advancement team.
 She is a United States Air Force veteran and former pilot, with a cumulative 22 years active duty and reserve service.

 Katie volunteers with several Indianapolis schools and nonprofits.
 She has a Bachelor of Science in General Engineering from the United States Air Force Academy and a Master of Arts in Philanthropic Studies from Indiana University.

 Anyone in school leadership, including principals, heads of school, school founders, assistant principals and deans are encouraged to apply.
-Class capactiy is set at 20 fellows, with a priority deadline of May 15, 2020.
+Class capacity is set at 15 fellows, with an open deadline due to recent disruptions related to Covid-19.

 Tuition of $2750 includes all materials, assessments, one-on-one consulting and meals for residency days.
 ISLF is eligible for Title II funding.
 Needs-based scholarships are available.

 Please note that the online application process includes uploading a letter introduction written by a collegue, highlighting the applicant’s involvement in education and the potential impact of the fellowship on their school.
 The letter is addressed to the ISLF Leadership Team.

 Applications are being accepted on an ongoing basis with a class capacity of 15 fellows.